Braintree-by-Vox/Lightspeed-Support/Debtors/Debtors.md

 Use this step to set up customer-specific price groups (optional).

 ## Report Selections
-If you want to change the default document layout selection for customer quotes, order confirmations, invoices, credit notes and statements, click on '✅REVIEW' on the Report Selections - Sales task.
+If you want to change the default document layout selection for customer quotes, order confirmations, invoices, credit notes and statements, click on '✅REVIEW' on the 'Report Selections - Sales task'.

 [**⬆️ Back to Top**](#initial-questionaire) &nbsp;&nbsp;&nbsp;&nbsp; [**🏠 Home**](/Lightspeed-Support)